McLaren Falls Park is 190 hectares of parkland set alongside Lake McLaren and is just ten minutes by car, from Tauranga.

 People under 18 years old can't camp without a responsible parent or guardian present for the duration of their stay.

-Please note that park entry closes at 7:30pm.
+Please note that park entry closes at 7:30pm in summer and at 5.30pm in winter.
 Campers must arrive before this time, even if they already have a booking.

 McLaren Falls hostel